 - Conclusion: From Dot Com Bubble to Baring its FANGs

-In this first edition of our multi-part blog series on the streaming video giant, we take you back to how Netflix has evolved over the two decades of its existence.
-Netflix started as a personalized web-based movie recommendation and rental system, transforming over the years into a streaming video giant.
+In this first edition of our multi-part blog series on the streaming video giant, we take you back to the history of Netflix & how Netflix has evolved over the two decades of its existence.
+Netflix started as a personalised web-based movie recommendation and rental system, transforming over the years into a streaming video giant.
 The management’s commitment to digital content has enabled Netflix to emerge as the biggest name in the streaming video industry, and more importantly, to stay at the top of its game as it expands globally and seeks to capture increasing audiences internationally.

 Netflix’s unique offering was its web-based catalogue of films.
 Instead of having storefronts, the primary means by which customers could access the catalogue was online.
 This meant that every user in every part of the country could have access to the full library that Netflix possessed, rather than being limited to the titles the nearest stores carried.
 This also meant that users could shop around for the films they wanted to watch in the leisure of their homes.